-The Rutgers–Camden Department of Fine Arts becomes a central hub for interactive, online conversations with nationally and internationally renowned artists during its “SkypeOnArt” program.
+The Rutgers–Camden Department of Visual, Media, and Performing Arts becomes a central hub for interactive, online conversations with nationally and internationally renowned artists during its “SkypeOnArt” program.
 Artists who are luminaries in their fields Skype in from other parts of the country and globe.
 They share with us images or video shorts of their work and answer questions, and the audience really gets an opportunity to direct the discussion.
 Discussions have included making electricity out of mud, the nature of collage, and narrative and new trends in performance and sound.

 Monday, September 30th Ryan Hoover is an interdisciplinary artist and researcher actively addressing the impact of emerging technologies on our more-than-human world.
 Often operating at the intersection of digital and biological systems, he develops software, hardware, and biomaterials to create novel solutions to contemporary issues and open new understandings of our shared future.
 He works with scientists, engineers, and activists in a collaborative practice driven by creativity, supported by shared knowledge, and motivated by ethical concerns for our present and future.
 He teaches digital and biological fabrication at the Maryland Institute College of Art, and is a member of the board at the Baltimore Under Ground Science Space.
 Hoover is the lead developer of Xylinus, a tool for novel control of 3D printers, integrated into the Rhino/Grasshopper CAD platform, with users ranging from craftspeople working in clay to researchers bioprinting cells.
 His work is exhibited, downloaded, and put to use in galleries, labs, and studios around the world.